padrinobook/padrinobook/01-introduction.md

 ### Additional tools

-This sections contains a list of tools that are optional.
+This section contains a list of tools that are optional.
 That means that you can survive without them but learning them can help you in various situations and makes it easier for you to react upon changes.